Creative NZ upset at racist attacks on Shakespeare call

 "Unfortunately for SGCNZ, their proposal wasn't as strong as others and didn't align with the Kahikatea programme requirements, and so they missed out this time around."

-They said SGCNZ are under contract through to December 2022 for funding of $31,827 a year, and had been told about other Creative New Zealand funding options available to them.
+They said SGCNZ is under contract until December for $31,827 a year, and had been told about other Creative New Zealand funding options.

-Wainwright and Rangi said they were appalled by some of the racially-charged rhetoric.

 "We're appalled that some of the criticism has become about race.
 Much of this commentary has been cruel and hurtful to Māori and Pasifika artists whose funding proposals were successful," they said.